Focus on Youth

 Good Wolf’s Answer: Wellness Wednesdays

-Based on Good Wolf’s track record, and the literature mentioned above and elsewhere in this report, the City School District of New Rochelle (CSDNR) invited Good Wolf to teach weekly classes at New Rochelle High School throughout the second semester of the 2023-2024 academic year.
-This engagement was made possible by a grant to Good Wolf through the My Brother's Keeper and My Sister's Keeper (MBK/MSK) programs of the CSDNR.
+The City School District of New Rochelle (CSDNR) engaged The Good Wolf Project to teach weekly classes at New Rochelle High School throughout the second semester of the 2023-2024 academic year.
+This engagement was supported by a grant to The Good Wolf Project through the My Brother's Keeper and My Sister's Keeper (MBK/MSK) programs of CSDNR.

-From January 2024 through early June, Good Wolf taught weekly classes in the High School’s Leadership Course.
-Each Wednesday Good Wolf shared cutting-edge concepts from cognitive neuroscience paired with guided social-emotional learning.
-We engaged seventeen students aged 15 to 17 in learning about how their brains work, then developing skills to support self-awareness, self-regulation, and active listening.
+From January to June 2024, The Good Wolf Project taught 17 weekly classes as part of the High School's Leadership Course.
+Each Wednesday The Good Wolf Project shared research-validated concepts from cognitive and behavioral neuroscience paired with guided social-emotional learning.
+The class included 17 sophomore, junior, and senior students aged 15 to 17.
+Students learned how their brains work, then developed skills to support self-awareness, self-regulation, and active listening.
 Students were encouraged to focus on clarifying their own values and goals as they grew themselves into more effective learners, friends, family members, and citizens.

 Goals